gschmutz/iot-vehicle-tracking-demo/README.md

 ## Using KSQL for Stream Analytics (4)

-Now with the data in the Kafka topic, let's do some anlaytics on the truck position events.
+Now with the data in the Kafka topic, let's do some analytics on the truck position events.
 In this section we are using KSQL for that.

 ### Connecting to KSQL CLI

 KSQL statements can be executed from KSQL CLI.
-Start it using the follwoing docker command:
+Start it using the following docker command:

 ```
 docker run -it --network docker_default confluentinc/cp-ksql-cli:5.2.1 http://ksql-server-1:8088